-Data Protection Principles & Rights
+4. Data Protection Principles

-As referred to above, ScottishPower needs to be able to account for its compliance with the following fundamental data protection principles:
+As referred to above, ScottishPower is accountable for its compliance with the following fundamental data protection principles:

-- 1. Personal data should be processed lawfully, fairly and in a transparent manner. - 2.
-Personal data should be collected for specified, explicit and legitimate purposes and not processed in a manner that is incompatible with those purposes. - 3.
-Personal data should be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - 4.
-Personal data should be accurate and, where necessary, kept up to date. - 5.
-Personal data should be kept for no longer than is necessary for the purposes for which they are processed. - 6.
-Personal data should be processed in a manner that ensures appropriate security of the personal data.
+- I. Personal data should be processed lawfully, fairly and in a transparent manner. - II.
+Personal data should be collected for specified, explicit and legitimate purposes and not processed in a manner that is incompatible with those purposes. - III.
+Personal data should be adequate, relevant, and limited to what is necessary in relation to the purpose(s) for which it is processed. - IV.
+Personal data should be accurate and, where necessary, kept up to date. - V. Personal data should be kept for no longer than is necessary for the purpose(s) for which it is processed. - VI.
+Personal data should be processed in a manner that ensures appropriate security of the personal